Plan to overhaul New York airports takes step forward

-NEW YORK, Oct 20 (Reuters) - A long-awaited overhaul of New York’s LaGuardia and John F. Kennedy International airports moved a step closer to reality on Monday when the state and federal governments touted a sweeping plan to make over two of the busiest U.S. travel hubs.
+NEW YORK (Reuters) - A long-awaited overhaul of New York’s LaGuardia and John F. Kennedy International airports moved a step closer to reality on Monday when the state and federal governments touted a sweeping plan to make over two of the busiest U.S. travel hubs.

 The plan is still short of specifics, with neither a final price tag nor completion dates revealed.
 Both will depend on master-plan designs to be selected after competitions that will begin in 30 days, the Democratic governor said.